AdaGold/react-timeline/README.md

 ## Learning Goals
 In this project you will learn to:
 - Build React components which recieve data through props
-- Build React container components which pass information to their subcomponents.
+- Build React container components which pass information to their subcomponents

 ## Project Outline